A device invented by a 25-year-old is finally catching trash in the Great Pacific Garbage Patch. It hauled 60 bags to shore to turn into new products.

 The Ocean Cleanup

-- In December, the group hauled 60 bags of plastic debris into the Vancouver Harbor.
+- In December, the group hauled 60 bags of plastic debris into Vancouver.

-- The team wants to turn that debris into a new product by September 2020.
+- The team wants to turn that debris into a new product by next September.

 - Visit Business Insider's homepage for more stories.

-It has been six years since 25-year-old Boyan Slat began developing a system to clean up the Great Pacific Garbage Patch, a trash-filled vortex in the Pacific Ocean that's more than twice the size of Texas.
+It has been six years since Boyan Slat, now 25, began developing a system to clean up the Great Pacific Garbage Patch, a trash-filled vortex in the Pacific Ocean that's more than twice the size of Texas.

-In 2013, Slat's organization, The Ocean Cleanup, debuted a U-shaped device that passively collects plastic in its fold like a giant arm.
+In 2013, Slat's organization, The Ocean Cleanup, debuted a U-shaped device meant to passively collect plastic in its fold like a giant arm.
 At first, the system hit several snags, including a flaw that caused the plastic to spill back into the ocean.

 But in October, the group announced that the device was finally capturing and retaining plastic.
 Now, The Ocean Cleanup has brought some of that trash back to shore for the first time.
-Earlier this month, the group hauled 60 bags of plastic debris into the Vancouver Harbor.
+Earlier this month, the group hauled 60 bags of plastic debris into Vancouver.

 "We actually have the first plastic back on land," Slat said at a press conference on Thursday.
 "It fills me with a lot of pride and joy."